Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Conclusion

 \section{Conclusion}

-This paper proposes a voltage-current compromised control scheme for multi-bus DC microgrids.
-By introducing two performance indices, i.e., voltage deviation ratio and current deviation ratio, we formulated three objectives of accurate current sharing, accurate voltage consensus and voltage-current compromise in a unified manner, and figured out a necessary and sufficient condition for the conflict between accurate current sharing and accurate voltage consensus.
-For a class of DC microgrids with equally important nodes, we proposed a distributed compromised control law such that the maximum bus voltage deviation can be restricted as required, and the degree of compromise between voltage deviation and current sharing can be continuously adjusted by tuning only one trade-off parameter.
+This paper proposed a voltage-current compromised control scheme for multi-bus DC microgrids.
+By introducing voltage deviation ratio and current deviation ratio, we formulated three objectives of accurate current sharing, voltage consensus and voltage-current compromise in a unified manner, and figured out a necessary and sufficient condition for the conflict between accurate current sharing and voltage consensus.
+For a class of DC microgrids \hwzh{consisting of} critical nodes and ordinary nodes, we proposed a distributed compromised control law such that the bus voltage deviation of all critical nodes can be arbitrarily restricted without sacrificing accurate current sharing of those ordinary nodes, and the degree of compromise between voltage deviation and current sharing can be easily adjusted by a single trade-off parameter.
 It is worth noting that the proposed algorithm can extend various existing current sharing control methods to a compromised objective.
-Based on this control law, we further proposed a distributed compromised control law for a class of DC microgrids with both critical nodes and ordinary nodes.
-The bus voltage deviation of all critical nodes can be arbitrarily restricted without sacrificing accurate current sharing of those ordinary nodes.
-This control algorithm works also under plug-and-play settings.
-Extensive simulation examples illustrate the efficacy of the proposed algorithms.
+This control algorithm also works under PnP settings.